Tikri Khurd

-Tikri Khurd is a village in North West region in Delhi under Narela Legislative Constituency.
+Tikri Khurd is a village in Outer North Delhi under Narela Legislative Constituency.

+Etymology

+"Tikri" word means a small mound, hillock, or elevated spot in North Indian dialects.
 Khurd and Kalan are Persian words meaning small and big respectively.
 They are used to distinguish two villages of the same name with reference to their relative size to each other, with the comparatively bigger village being called Kalan (big) and the smaller village being called Khurd (small).

-The nearest railway station to the village is Narela.
-This village is on the Grand Trunk Road NH1.
-Tikri Khurd is dominated by Khatri clan of Jats and Tikri Kalan is dominated by Drall Jats.
+Demography

+Tikri Khurd is dominated by Jats of Khatri clan.

+Transport

+Tikri Khurd village lies on the Grand Trunk Road NH44, and the Narela railway station is the nearest railway station.